Before you ask “Why should I think about Magento to Shopify migration?”, answer the following question:

 - Why choose Shopify over Magento 2?

-- How to migrate Magento to Shopify step-by-step?
+- How do I migrate my Magento site step-by-step?

-- What is the Magento 1 to Shopify migration cost?
+- How much does Magento 1 to Shopify migration cost?

 First, let’s start with the reasons why you should choose Shopify over the dozens of other e-commerce platforms available, including Magento 2.